onera/Cassiopee/Cassiopee/Transform/doc/source/Transform.rst

     same direction.
 If order is set to (1,), all elements are oriented as element 0.
 If order is (-1,), all elements are oriented in the opposite sense of element 0.

-    For a 3D NGON mesh, element normals are pointing outward when setting order to (1,) and inward when setting order to (-1,).

     For a 3D unstructured grid (TETRA, PYRA, PENTA, HEXA), element normals must be pointing outward by definition such that the argument order can be left as None.

+    3D NGON grids are not supported yet.

     Exists also as an in-place version (_reorder) which modifies a and returns None.